 In terms of college education, Port Penn ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Port Penn in 2022 was $43,400, which is upper middle income relative to Delaware and the nation.
-This equates to an annual income of $173,600 for a family of four.
+The per capita income in Port Penn in 2022 was $26,758, which is low income relative to Delaware, and lower middle income relative to the rest of the US.
+This equates to an annual income of $107,032 for a family of four.

 The people who call Port Penn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Penn residents report their race to be White.
 Important ancestries of people in Port Penn include Irish, English, Yugoslavian, Other West Indian, and West Indian.